Easy Halloween art projects can teach some valuable skills and still make pretty cool images. All you need is some paper, scissors and glue.

 I love how it requires students to flip and glue down their cut out shapes to mirror the other side.
 You can’t get more literal than that as a definition of symmetry.

-1. Give each student a square piece of black paper and an orange that is half the width of the black.
-With the orange lying on top of the right side of the black, they are to imagine the center line as the middle of a pumpkin.
+1. Each student starts with a square piece of black paper and an orange piece that is half the width of the black.
+With the orange lying on top of the black, they are to imagine the center line as the middle of a pumpkin.
+Students draw half of a pumpkin on the orange paper, along with one eye and one half of a mouth.

-2. Starting on the middle line, they need to draw half of a pumpkin.
-Next, one eye and one half of a mouth are drawn.
-When complete, the eye and mouth are cut out, all as complete shapes, not bits and pieces.
-I show them how to cheat with the eye by cutting a line over to it and then cutting around to get the triangle out.
+3. The eye and mouth are cut out, all as complete shapes, no bits and pieces.
+Students may “cheat” with the eye by cutting a line over to it and then cutting around to get the triangle out.
 The little slice will seal itself back up when glued.

-3. The newly cut shapes are to be flopped from their cut out positions, and then glued down with a glue stick.
-Voila, a positive/negative and symmetrical pumpkin face!
+4. The newly cut shapes are to be flopped from their original positions, and then glued down with a glue stick.